MrGreensWorkshop/MrGreen-JekyllTheme/.github/pull_request_template.md

 For beginners

 - Please create an issue before creating a pull request.
 (You will find issue templates which guides you.)
-- Create a reference to your issue using #<issue nuber>.
+- Create a reference to your issue using #<issue number>.
 - A description of the changes proposed in the pull request.
 - Check questions and change it [a / b] to [a] or [b] -->